Coconut Grove Playhouse: Closing and future

-Proposals for future operation of the venue

 At the time of the Miami-Dade County takeover, there were several ideas for the use of the space.
-The current plan approved by the State of Florida is for a 300-seat theatre at the venue to be operated by GableStage, a renowned South Florida theatre company currently operating in a 150-seat theatre at the historic Biltmore Hotel.
-GableStage would work in association with Florida International University and their theatre department, working with them to provide students there with professional, real world experience.
-At the time of the approval, the City of Miami government waived 1.5 million dollars worth of previously accumulated building violation fees.
+The current plan is for a 300-seat theatre at the venue to be operated by GableStage, a renowned South Florida theatre company currently operating in a 150-seat theatre at the historic Biltmore Hotel.
+However, the founder and director of Gables Stage, Joseph Adler, died.
+Regardless, Miami-Dade still wants GableStage to work in association with Florida International University and their theatre department, working with them to provide students there with professional, real world experience.
+At the time of the approval, the City of Miami government waived 1.5 million dollars' worth of previously accumulated building violation fees.

+The current plan would see 85% of the historic theatre demolished and only the facade preserved.
+Additionally, the current plan calls for retail and commercial offices as well as condominiums to fill the area where the main room which contained the stage and seats.

 This plan was rivaled by a proposal for creating a 700-seat theatre at the space.
+The plan included areas for non-profit organizations to promote the arts by providing practice rooms and instruction.
 The group presenting this proposal was led by Mike Eidson, trust chairman at the Adrienne Arsht Center, a large performance complex in downtown Miami.
 Eidson's involvement in the deal was separate from his position at the Arsht Center.
-Kevin Spacey was cited as a backer of the plan, with Eidson claiming that he would be interested in serving as an advisor in the project and possibly working as an artistic director upon reopening.
-Spacey worked in a similar position in reviving London's Old Vic Theatre.
 This proposal was not passed, however it is still being considered as an option.
 A county chairman encouraged Eidson to "postpone" his plans, suggesting that the idea is not completely out of sight.

 The 700-seat theatre option has received mixed reviews.
 Ann Anthony, executive director of Miami's Mad Cat Theatre Company, is one of the plan's many opponents.
 She cited the difficulty of filling a large theatre and the presence of two large theatres nearby, the Miracle Theatre and the venues at the Adrienne Arsht Center.
 Many people support the plan though, hoping that with Kevin Spacey's backing that the theatre could bring in big stars and become a prominent regional theatre once again.

-Renovation and restoration of the venue

-After a long bidding process between nine architecture firms, Miami-Dade county commissioners voted for Arquitectonica to restore the venue and bring it up to current building codes. $20 million in voter-approved bond money has been set aside to fund this project.
+After a long bidding process between nine architecture firms, Miami-Dade county commissioners voted for Arquitectonica to help demolish a large portion of the venue and commercialize it. $20 million in voter-approved bond money has been set aside to fund this project.
 The building is deemed a historical landmark so it cannot be fully demolished, but many residents are concerned that much of the building will not be preserved.

-Preservation architect Richard Heisenbottle sketched a plan for the restoration of the venue that could fit the smaller 300-seat space and the 700-seat theatre proposed by Eidson, and keep most of the original exterior.
+Preservation architect Richard Heisenbottle sketched a plan for the restoration of the venue that could fit the smaller 300-seat space and the 700-seat theatre proposed by Eidson, and keep all of the original exterior.
 Upon this development, Arquitectonica was tasked with looking into the budgetary requirements for this plan as well as how much of the historic architecture could be saved if the venue had two performance spaces.